Goyim Defense League: Support for Hamas attack on Israel

 During the 2023 attack on Israeli civilians by the Palestinian militant group Hamas, Minadeo publicly cheered the assault on his livestream, saying "Come on guys, it's time to dance!
 Get those Jews!" and "Let's go Lebanon, Iran!
 Wipe Israel off the map!
 Let's go!
-This is awesome."
+This is awesome!"
 He also announced that the GDL would begin distributing anti-Israel flyers in response, and that he hoped American antisemites would soon lead a similar violent campaign against American Jews.

 Nashville activities

 In July 2024, GDL, Patriot Front, and other white supremacist and neo-Nazi organizations handed out flyers, asked passersby if they were Jewish, and disrupted a City Council meeting in Nashville, Tennessee.
 In response, the Jewish Federation of Greater Nashville organized a peace rally, drawing about 400 participants.
 One GDL affiliate, Ryan Scott McCann of Ontario, Canada, was arrested in Nashville for allegedly assaulting a local bartender with a flagpole.
 He is charged with felony aggravated assault.
+On July 30, 2025, McCann pled guilty to one count of assault misdemeanor and was sentenced to 3 years and 9 months in prison.

 "City Council Death Squad"

 In 2023, GDL affiliates created a sub-group called City Council Death Squad, which began targeting public forums—both virtually and in-person—with antisemitic, racist, and other hateful disruptions.
 According to the ADL, the initiative was formalized by California resident and GDL associate Harley Petero.
+"It Could Happen Here" also did a February 13, 2024 podcast about the City Council Death Squad's attacks on representative democracy meetings with zoombombing during public comment with their anti-Americanism, antisemitic, racist, and sexist attacks led many jurisdictions to close or reduce access to public comment periods at public meetings—especially in California.